About steven

 For those you can’t tip, you can still make them feel appreciated

-You can also send letters of thanks directly to a local hospital, fire station or police department or send a meal or buy coffee.
-Check for any online bulletin board in your town, both to post a thank you note and to see if there are other ways to acknowledge your local first responders.
+If you had to call emergency services or had a great experience with someone else who is not allowed to receive a holiday tip, you can send letters of thanks directly to a local hospital, fire station or police department or send a meal or even buy coffee.
+Check for any online bulletin board in your town, both to post a thank you note and to see if there are other ways to acknowledge your those you appreciate.

 “Neither snow nor rain…”